Find Another Way: Chart performance

-"Find Another Way" peaked within the top 10 in Finland, reaching number four and Germany, number 22.
-Additionally, it was a top-20 hit in Austria, Denmark and Sweden, and a top-30 hit in Switzerland.
-In the UK, "Find Another Way" charted on the UK Singles Chart, reaching number 93 during its first week on the chart, on 2 July 1995.
-It was the last song by the project to chart there.
+"Find Another Way" was a top-10 hit in Finland, peaking at number four.
+In Germany, the single reached number 22, spending 14 weeks inside the German Singles Chart between 17 April and 17 July 1995.
+Additionally, it was a top-20 hit in Austria (19), Denmark (14) and Sweden (14), and a top-30 hit in Switzerland (25).
+In the UK, "Find Another Way" charted on the UK Singles Chart, reaching number 93 during its first week on the chart, on 2 July.
+It was the last song by Captain Hollywood Project to chart there.

 Music video

-A music video was produced to promote the single, directed by Silver Haze.
+The accompanying music video for "Find Another Way" was directed by Silver Haze of German design agency I-D Büro in Stuttgart, Germany.
+The computer generated video depicts Captain Hollywood in his spaceship, flying through narrow streets between tall skyscrapers in a futuristic city setting.
+In between, male and female robots appears in or outside of the buildings.
+The video was B-listed on German music television channel VIVA in May 1995, and later same month, MTV Europe put it on prime break out rotation.